If there’s one thing that you don’t want to do twice, that would be retiring.

 A couple could easily have 5 or 6 different firms holding money for retirement which makes seeing your overall portfolio very difficult.
 Are you overexposed to emerging markets?
 Do you have enough bond or income investments?
 It can be hard to tell if you have to check multiple portfolios and start calculating everything by hand.

 That’s where Personal Capital comes in.
 The site gives you a really sharp and intuitive online dashboard where you can see all of your accounts — from checking to brokerage to retirement — in one place.
 They also state they have a critical two-word commitment to you: fiduciary duty (read our review to learn what this means and why it is so important).
-You can even get connected to a real investment advisor that won’t try to take advantage of you.

 5. Remember: It’s never too late.